rerun-io/rerun/docs/content/concepts/blueprint.md

 regular logging APIs, they are really just syntactic sugar for logging a collection of blueprint-specific archetypes to a separate blueprint stream.

-Furthermore, when you make any change to the viewer in the UI, what is actually happening is the viewer is creating a new blueprint event and adding it to the end of the blueprint timeline in the blueprint store.
+Furthermore, when you make any change to the Viewer in the UI, what is actually happening is the Viewer is creating a new blueprint event and adding it to the end of the blueprint timeline in the blueprint store.

 ## Viewer operation

 Outside of caching that exists primarily for performance reasons, the viewer persists very little state frame-to-frame.
-The goal is for the output of the viewer to be a deterministic function of the blueprint and the recording.
+The goal is for the output of the Viewer to be a deterministic function of the blueprint and the recording.

-Every frame, the viewer starts with a minimal context of an "active" blueprint, and an "active" recording.
-The viewer then uses the current revision on the blueprint timeline to query the container and space-view archetypes from the blueprint store.
+Every frame, the Viewer starts with a minimal context of an "active" blueprint, and an "active" recording.
+The Viewer then uses the current revision on the blueprint timeline to query the container and space-view archetypes from the blueprint store.
 The space-view archetypes, in turn, specify the paths types that need to be queried from the recording store in order to render the views.